tasmota/tasmotizer/README.md

 ## Installation and how to run

- - Option 1: [get Windows  standalone executable](https://github.com/tasmota/tasmotizer/releases) (thanks @Jason2866)<br/>
+ - For Windows: [get Windows  standalone executable](https://github.com/tasmota/tasmotizer/releases) (thanks @Jason2866)<br/>
  _In the odd case of your antivirus going haywire over that application, it's a [false positive](https://github.com/pyinstaller/pyinstaller/issues/3802)._

- - Option 2: `pip3 install tasmotizer` and then simply run `tasmotizer.py` from the shell/command line

- - Option 3: Clone the repo, `pip3 install PyQt5 pyserial` followed by `python3 tasmotizer.py ` and flash away!
+ - For all: Clone the repo, `pip3 install PyQt5 pyserial` followed by `python3 tasmotizer.py ` and flash away!

 ## Screenshots